 The central monetary authority that oversees banks in Portugal is Banco de Portugal.
 It is a member of the European System of Central Banks (ESCB).
 Portugal, a member of the European Union, operates a modern banking system that offers advanced financial products.
 In fact, it oversees one of the world’s most advanced interbank networks.

 For anyone considering a career in banking in Portugal, this list of top banks in Portugal is a helpful guide on where to start.
 To learn more, see our list of financial institutions.

-Founded in 1876 in Lisbon, state-owned financial institution Caixa Geral de Depósitos (CGD) is the largest of the banks in Portugal in terms of total assets, and the country’s largest public-sector banking corporation.
+Founded in 1876 in Lisbon, state-owned financial institution Caixa Geral de Depósitos (CGD) is the largest of the banks in Portugal in terms of total assets and the country’s largest public-sector banking corporation.
 In 2020, it ranked 179th on the list of major banks in the world according to “The Banker.”

 Total assets: EUR 96.29 billion euros (3/2021)

-Banco Santander Totta S.A. is the second-largest private bank in Portugal in terms of total assets.
-With headquarters in Lisbon, it employs 6,300 staff in more than 650 branches.
+Banco Santander Totta S.A. is the third-largest private bank in Portugal in terms of total assets.
+With headquarters in Lisbon, it employs 6,000 staff in more than 497 branches.

 The Portuguese bank traces its roots back to 1864 when it was formerly known as Banco Totta & Açores and Banco Totta later.
 Global Finance named Banco Santander Totta S.A. the Safest Bank in Portugal, while Euromoney recognized it as the Best Bank in Portugal.